xenicsir/mipi_linux_rpi_eg/README.md

 - Reboot the RPi

-### 4. Building MIPI driver and Linux from scratch for RPI OS with other RPi Linux versions
+### 4. Building MIPI driver and Linux from scratch for other RPI OS versions

 - Find the right branch and commit at https://github.com/raspberrypi/linux.git
 - Modify **install_env.sh** :